alekseevavlada/Hybrid-Predictive-Maintenance/README.md

 # Hybrid-Predictive-Maintenance

-This project implements a **hybrid predictive maintenance (PdM) framework** that integrates **multi-class failure classification** and **Remaining Useful Life (RUL) regression** for industrial machinery.
-This repository demonstrates a pipeline built on **Explainable AI (XAI)** principles and leverages both classical machine learning and modern deep learning architectures for time-series sensor data from manufacturing environments.
+This repository implements a hybrid predictive maintenance (PdM) framework combining multi-class failure classification and Remaining Useful Life (RUL) regression.
+The approach is grounded in explainable AI (XAI) principles and evaluated on the Microsoft Azure PdM dataset.

-> Note: The complete implementation, including data loading, feature engineering, model definition, training loops, and evaluation metrics, is provided in the accompanying Jupyter Notebooks.
+All code, experiments, and results are documented in the Jupyter Notebooks provided in the `Notebooks/` directory.

-## Overview
+## Problem Formulation

-Predictive maintenance (PdM) represents a paradigm shift from traditional reactive or scheduled maintenance toward data-driven, proactive asset management.
-By leveraging operational telemetry and event logs, PdM systems aim to anticipate incipient failures, thereby minimizing unplanned downtime, optimizing maintenance expenditures, and extending the service life of critical machinery.
+The predictive maintenance (PdM) system addresses two interrelated tasks using multivariate time-series data from 100 simulated industrial machines.
+Observations are aggregated at 3-hour intervals, and all features are derived solely from historical or contemporaneous data to ensure temporal validity.

+**Task 1: Multi-class failure Classification**

+For each machine at a given time, the model predicts whether a failure of one of four replaceable components will occur within the next 24 hours.
+The target is a categorical variable with five possible values: `none` (no failure) or `comp1`–`comp4` (failure of the corresponding component).

+**Task 2: Remaining Useful Life (RUL) regression**

+In parallel, the system estimates the continuous time remaining until the next failure, expressed in hours and capped at 24.
+This provides a quantitative measure of urgency, complementing the discrete classification output.
+The RUL is computed as the actual time to the next recorded failure event, truncated at the 24-hour horizon to focus on the near-term operational window.

-The foundation of this project is a **causally consistent, high-dimensional feature representation** derived from heterogeneous industrial data streams, including sensor telemetry, error logs, maintenance records, and static machine metadata.
+Both tasks share an identical input representation: a fixed-dimensional feature vector constructed from telemetry, error logs, maintenance records, and machine metadata.

-The principal methodological point lies in the **shared feature space architecture**: a single, temporally aligned feature matrix, constructed at a 3-hour resolution, serves as input to both the classification and regression modules.
-This design enforces semantic and temporal coherence between the two predictive objectives and establishes a natural pathway toward future integration into a multi-task learning (MTL) framework, where shared representations can be optimized end-to-end for joint performance.

-The feature engineering pipeline systematically encodes four orthogonal yet complementary facets of machine health degradation:

-- **Temporal sensor dynamics**: Rolling statistical descriptors (mean and standard deviation) are computed over short-term (3-hour) and long-term (24-hour) windows for each sensor channel (voltage, rotation, pressure, vibration).
+## Feature Engineering

+All features are derived from five source tables and aggregated at 3-hour intervals.
+The construction strictly respects temporal causality: at any time point, only past or contemporaneous data are used.
+The resulting feature vector comprises 52 dimensions, grouped into four categories.

+**1. Temporal sensor dynamics**

+- For each of the four telemetry channels (voltage, rotation, pressure, vibration):
+  - Mean and standard deviation over the last 3 hours
+  - Mean and standard deviation over the last 24 hours
+  - Difference between 24‑h and 3‑h statistics (trend indicators)

+**2. Failure precursors**

-- **Failure precursors**: Non-fatal error events are aggregated into cumulative counts over a 24-hour sliding window for each of five error types.
+- Non-fatal error events are aggregated by type over the past 24 hours.
+The resulting five counts (one per error type) serve as early warning signals of abnormal operation.

-- **Maintenance history and aging**: For each of four replaceable components, the time elapsed since the last replacement is computed, alongside machine age (in years).
+**3. Maintenance history and aging**

+- Days since last replacement for each of the four components
+- Machine age (in years)
+- Machine model type (one-hot encoded)

+**4. Spectral characteristics.**

-- **Spectral characteristics**: Fast Fourier Transform (FFT) is applied to the most recent 24 raw telemetry observations per sensor to extract dominant frequency components and their amplitudes.
+- For each telemetry channel, the two dominant frequencies and their amplitudes from a Fast Fourier Transform (FFT) applied to the last 24 raw sensor values

-Critically, all features are engineered under a **strict temporal causality constraint**: at any given timestamp, only historical or contemporaneous data are used.
-No future information is permitted to influence feature computation.
+- FFT features are standardized independently

+This representation supports both classical interpretable models (e.g., gradient-boosted trees) and modern deep learning architectures.

 ## Data Sources

-Based on the open-source Azure PdM dataset used in [Hrnjica & Softic (2020)](https://link.springer.com/chapter/10.1007/978-3-030-57997-5_8), which simulates telemetry from 100 machines over two years.
-The dataset includes:
+The experiments use the synthetic Azure PdM dataset introduced in Hrnjica & Softic (2020), which simulates telemetry from 100 machines over two years.
+The dataset comprises:

 ```python
 import pandas as pd